mx101/NotGalaga/DEVELOPMENT.md

 - 10:45am - Trying new function CheckAllReady(), O(# of enemies) runtime, to bind all enemies to a single default path movement

 - 11:10am - Player given ability to press start to start the next wave, the other implementation for wave start would be setting a timer but this feels like a better design choice to me.
 Also, CheckAllReady() does not seem to have a noticeable effect on runtime

+- 7:10pm - Enemies now all move together when in formation.
+Bug that now exists is formation entirely stops moving when waiting for enemies to return to formation